acdh-oeaw/Teaching_CBS4DH/lectures/web.md

 }
 ```

-This JavaScript has three parts: a bootstrap line that gets it started (just linking to it isn’t enough; we also have to tell it to run), an initialization function that we’ve called `init()`, and a `toggleColor()` function that will change the color of the paragraphs when the user clicks a button.
+This JavaScript has three parts: a bootstrap line that gets it started (just linking to it isn’t enough; we also have to tell it to run), an initialization function that we’ve called `initialize()`, and a `toggleColor()` function that will change the color of the paragraphs when the user clicks a button.

 #### The bootstrap line

-The first line tells the browser to run the `init()` function (lines 2 through 7) when the page finishes loading.
+The first line tells the browser to run the `initialize()` function (lines 2 through 7) when the page finishes loading.
 This fires only once.

-#### The `init()` function
+#### The `initialize()` function

-The `init()` function fires automatically, thanks to the bootstrap line, as soon as the page has finished loading.
+The `initialize()` function fires automatically, thanks to the bootstrap line, as soon as the page has finished loading.
 It finds all of the `<button>` elements (there are two of them), loops over them, and tells them both to listen for click events, that is, to do something when they are clicked.
 The something they are told to do is to fire the `toggleColor()` function.
-The `init()` function also fires only once.
+The `initialize()` function also fires only once.

 #### The `toggleColor()` function

-The `toggleColor()` function fires whenever the user clicks a button because in the `init()` function we told the buttons to listen for and respond to clicks.
+The `toggleColor()` function fires whenever the user clicks a button because in the `initialize()` function we told the buttons to listen for and respond to clicks.
 When `toggleColor()` fires, it finds all of the paragraphs and tables (only one in this case), loops over them, and changes their color.
 The button that was clicked is represented in the function by the magic word `this`, and the expression `this.value` returns the value of the `@value` attribute on the `<button>` element that was clicked.
 Since those values are “red” and “green”, we can use them directly to set the color style property of the paragraphs.

+### Push changes to your GitHub repository

+* `git add --all`
+* `git commit -m "added javascript files"`
+* `git pull origin main`
+* resolve merge conflicts if necessary
+* `git push origin main`

 #### Watch the JavaScript work